 Secobarbital is a drug used to treat insomnia (difficulty falling or staying asleep).
 It is in a class of medicines called barbiturates.
 It may also be given before surgery to relieve anxiety.
-Secobarbital overdose occurs when someone intentionally or accidentally takes too much of this medicine.
+Secobarbital overdose occurs when someone takes too much of this medicine.

 A brand name of this drug is Seconal.